An Energy Sharing Mechanism Considering Network Constraints and Market Power Limitation: Networked Energy Sharing Mechanism

 \subsection{Problem description}

 A set of networked prosumers indexed by $i \in \mathcal{I}=\{1,2,...,I\}$ is considered.
 For simplicity, we assume that each prosumer has a distributed generator (DG).
-The self-energy-balance condition for each prosumer $i \in \mathcal{I}$ is \eqref{eq:self-balance}, where $p_i^0$ is prosumer $i$'s energy production, $E_i^0$ is its energy purchased from the main grid or aggregator, and $D_i^0$ is its fixed demand.
+The self-energy-balance condition for each prosumer $i \in \mathcal{I}$ is \eqref{eq:self-balance}, where $p_i^0$ is prosumer $i$'s energy production, $E_i^0$ is its energy purchased from the main grid or aggregator, and $D_i^0$ is its demand.

-All the prosumers take part in an energy reduction program which requires prosumer $i \in \mathcal{I}$ to reduce its energy purchased from the main grid by $D_i$.
-To meet this requirement, prosumer $i \in \mathcal{I}$ increases its production by $p_i$, which becomes $p_i^0+p_i$.
-This adjustment results in extra cost or disutility $J_i(p_i):=c_i p_i^2+d_i p_i$ with constant coefficients $c_i>0$ and $d_i$.
+All the prosumers take part in the interruptible/curtailable program that belongs to the incentive-based demand response \cite{albadi2007demand}.
+In this type of demand response program, the participant is asked to adjust its demand to a predefined value and will receive payment or penalty based on its performance.
+Suppose prosumer $i \in \mathcal{I}$ is required to reduce its energy purchased from the main grid by $D_i$.
+To meet this requirement, prosumer $i \in \mathcal{I}$ increases its net production (which may be realized by increasing generation or reducing demand) by $p_i$, which becomes $(p_i^0-D_i^0)+p_i$.
+This adjustment results in an extra cost or disutility $J_i(p_i):=c_i p_i^2+d_i p_i$ with constant coefficients $c_i>0$ and $d_i$.

-Define \emph{self-sufficiency} as the mode in which every prosumer $i \in \mathcal{I}$ can only increase its production to fulfill its desired energy purchase reduction, without trading energy with other prosumers: $(p_i^0+p_i)+(E_i^0-D_i)=D_i^0$, i.e., $p_i=D_i$ for all $i \in \mathcal{I}$.
-This self-sufficiency scheme is practicable, but is there a more efficient way?
+Define \emph{self-sufficiency} as the default response that every prosumer $i \in \mathcal{I}$ can only increase its net production to fulfill its desired energy purchase reduction, without trading energy with other prosumers: $(p_i^0-D_i^0+p_i)+(E_i^0-D_i)=0$, i.e., $p_i=D_i$ for all $i \in \mathcal{I}$.
+This self-sufficiency scheme is how the current system operates and is simple since no coordination among the prosumers is needed.
+But is there a more efficient way?
 In fact, \emph{energy sharing} can provide a better solution to this problem.
 By allowing a prosumer with lower marginal disutility to produce more and sell energy to another prosumer with higher marginal disutility, a win-win situation can be reached among them.

+Here, we use “sharing” not to refer to the natural pooling effect of the grid according to the Kirchhoff’s laws, but to the sharing of the prosumers’ adjustable capabilities.
+The questions we ask are: how to design a sharing market (coordination mechanism) to allow the prosumers jointly reduce their aggregate grid purchase by $\sum_{i}D_i$, as requested by the system operator, in a way that satisfies power balance and line limits?
+What are the optimality and convergence properties of a market equilibrium?
+By sharing their adjustable capabilities, an individual prosumer $i$ may not reduce its grid purchase by its scheduled amount $D_i$, some reduce more and some less, so that collectively, they provide the required total reduction $\sum_{i}D_i$.
+We hope that everyone is better off than without the sharing market, and the system approaches social optimality as the number of prosumers grows.